pwhite2/super-tab-sorter/README.md

 4. Optional dedupe while sorting.
 5. User configurable sort behavior for handling tabs suspended by extensions derived from [The Great Suspender](https://github.com/greatsuspender/thegreatsuspender) (please review the User Guide under Options for configuration instructions).

-You can [submit a bug or a feature request](https://github.com/pwhite2/super-tab-sorter/issues/) if you have issues with, or suggestions for, this extension.
-Please refer to the **User Guide**, which can be found in this extension's Options page, before submitting bug or feature requests.
+Please [report bugs or suggest features](https://github.com/pwhite2/super-tab-sorter/issues/)  if you have problems or ideas for this extension.
+Please check the User Guide on the Options page before doing that.
+Also, keep in mind that this extension sorts tabs, not manages them.
+Tab management is not what I do, so look for another extension if you need that.

 I can be contacted via the contact form at [peterwhite.net](https://peterwhite.net) for other inquiries.